pkivolowitz/CSC4730-Fall-2023/README.md

 * Commenting is required.
 Failure to adequately comment is a mandatory 5 percent penalty.

+### Extensions

+There will be none.
+The due date is the due date.

 ### Warmup Projects

 Follow the specification, take a picture of the screen and turn in the picture.

+## Office Hours

+I will have five hours per week available for individual help.

+* Monday 11 AM to Noon.

+* Tuesday 11 AM to Noon.

+* Wednesday 2 PM to 3 PM.

+* Thursday nights from 7 to 9 PM (two hours) during the weekly BBQ.

+All of these will be conducted via Zoom.

+There will be no other hours offered.